vdhamer/Photo-Club-Hub/.github/README.md

 - The `Prelude` screen shows an opening animation.
   Clicking outside the central image brings you to the central `Portfolios` screen.

-- The `Portfolios` screen lists the available portfolios (see above definition of `portfolio`).
+- The `Portfolios` screen lists all the photo clubs featured by the app.
-  Clicking on a portfolio shows a screen with the "detailed" contents of that portfolio.
+  It allows you to first select a photo club and then select the portfolio of one of its members.
+  The `Search` bar filters the lists of club members using the photographer's full name.
-  Swiping left deletes an entry, but this is not normally needed and is currently harmless.
+  Swiping left deletes an entry, but this is not normally needed and is not permanent (yet)).

+- The `Who's Who` screen lists all the photographers known to the app.
+  It allows you to first select the photographer and then select that person's club-specific portfolio.
+  If available, club-independent information (like birthdays) for that photographer is displayed here.
-  The `Search` bar filters the list using the photographer's full name.
+  The `Search` bar filters on photographer names.

+- The `Photo Clubs` screen lists the photo clubs that are known to the app.
+  Each entry mainly contains a map showing where the club is located.
+  A button with a lock icon toggles whether the map is interactive (scroll, zoom, rotate, 3D).
+  By default, the maps are not interactive to allow scrolling of the clubs list rather than scrolling of the map.
+  A _purple_ pin on the map shows where the club is based (e.g., a school or municipal building).
+  A _blue_ pin shows the location of any other photo club that happens to be visible on that map.

+- The `Preferences` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
+You can, for example, choose whether to include former members.
+  The `Preferences` screen probably should also filter the `Who's Who` screen - but it doesn't yet.

+- The `Readme` screen contains background information on the app and info on app usage.

-- The `individual portfolio` screen shows the portfolio of a user-selected photographer.
+- The `individual portfolio` screen can be reached by tapping on a `portfolio` in either the `Portfolios` or the `Who's Who` screen.
-  The title at the top of the screen shows the photographer's name and club affiation: "Robert Capa @ Magnum Photos".
+  The title at the top of the screen shows the selected photographer and selected club affiation:
+  "Jane Doe @ Club F/8".

   Images are shown in present-to-past order, based on the images's _capture_ date.
   For Fotogroep Waalre, the year the image was made is shown in the caption.

   You can _swipe_ left or right to manually move backwards or forwards through the portfolio.
   There is also an _autoplay_ mode for an automatic slide show.
-This screen is (for Fotogroep Waalre) currently based on a commercial Javascript module (Juicebox Pro) that is normally used on websites.
+This screen is (for Fotogroep Waalre) currently based on a Javascript plug-in (`Juicebox Pro`) that is normally used in website creation.

-- The `Preferences` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
-You can, for example, choose to include former members in addition to the default of current members.

-- The `Readme` screen contains information about the app.

-- The `Photo Clubs` screen lists the photo clubs that are currently loaded.
-  A button with a lock icon toggles whether the map can be dragged-and-pinched.
-  Interactive maps are powerful, but can be inconvenient if you need to scroll to other photo clubs.
-  A _purple_ pin on the map shows where the club is based (e.g., a school or municipal building).
-  A _blue_ pin shows the location of any other photo club that are visible on that map.

-- The `Who's Who` screen lists the photographers that can be found in the app.
-  It shows information that is club-independent.
-  Whenever available, it displays birthdays or clickable links to personal (club-independent) photography websites.
-  The `Search` bar filters the list of photographers.

 </detail></ul></detail>
 </ul>